Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Data-driven control by LPV embedding

 An LPV system is a linear system with system matrices that depend on a time-varying independent variable.
 This variable is called scheduling variable and can describe nonlinearities, time-varying system parameters, or exogenous effects.
 In contrast to linear time-varying systems, the scheduling variable is unknown a priori but measurable.
 Hence, gain scheduling control is possible where the control law depends on the state and the scheduling variable.
 While LPV systems establish an interesting extension of LTI systems in itself, \cite{LPV_Nonlinear} shows their potential of capturing the behavior of nonlinear systems.

-For that reason, we review the data-driven treatment of nonlinear system by combining data-driven control of LPV systems and the embedding of a nonlinear system into an LPV system.
+For that reason, we review the data-driven treatment of a nonlinear system by combining data-driven control of LPV systems and the embedding of the nonlinear system into an LPV system.
 To this end, we first provide an overview on the extension of data-driven results for LTI systems to LPV systems.
-Afterwards, the embedding of nonlinear systems into LPV system is discussed from a data-based perspective.
+Afterwards, the embedding of nonlinear systems into LPV systems is discussed from a data-based perspective.